kuldeepkrjha/blood-cell-detection/README.md

 # AI Tool for Blood Cell Detection

-Blood cell detection, it is a crucial step in medical diagnostics, is figuring out the many blood cell varieties and any abnormalities they may include.
-This task can be automated using artificial intelligence (AI) techniques, and the outcomes will be precise.
-In this guide, we'll go over how to detect blood cells using AI, with a focus on the Keras API.
+Blood cell detection, it is a crucial step in medical diagnostics, in figuring out the many blood cell varieties and any abnormalities they may include.
+This helps in better diagnosis of diseases and is often performed by experts at research labs.
+This task can be automated using artificial intelligence (AI) techniques with decent accuracy.
+In this project, we will go over how to detect blood cells using `MobileNetV2` with `Conv2D`, using Tensorflow and Keras.

 **The model is compiled with the following parameters:**